shu251/tagseq-qiime2-snakemake/README.md

 _Sarah Hu_

 Run [QIIME2](https://www.nature.com/articles/s41587-019-0209-9) using [snakemake](https://academic.oup.com/bioinformatics/article/28/19/2520/290322).
 Requires input of raw .fastq reads.
 Below describes steps to set up environment and run a test dataset.
-This Snakemake pipeline can be easily scaled up to larger datasets and includes scripts to submit jobs to slurm.
+This Snakemake pipeline can be easily scaled up to larger datasets and includes scripts to submit Snakemake jobs to slurm.

+## _Pipeline_
+1. Generate manifest.txt file from a directory containing all raw .fastq files (R)
+2. Read in raw .fastq files and perform *fastqc*, *Trimmomatic*, and repeat *fastqc* on newly trimmed reads (snakemake)
+3. Modify manifest.txt file so input files are the trimmed .fastq reads
+4. Import all trimmed reads as QIIME2 artifact
+5. Remove primers with cutadapt
+6. Run DADA2, which performs additional quality trimming, filtering, and denoising steps.
+Also removes chimeric sequences.
+Finally, determines *Amplicon Sequence Variants*
+7. Assigns taxonomy using QIIME2 feature classifer
+8. Generates ASV count and taxonomy tables
+9. Compiles ASV count + taxonomy table (R)

 ## Before starting
 * If you're new to snakemake and/or qiime2, run the below using the provided test data.
 If you want to learn more about qiime2, [see tutorials on their website](https://docs.qiime2.org/2019.7/).
 And if you're new to snakemake, [learn more here](https://snakemake.readthedocs.io/en/stable/) or follow a recommended [tutorial](https://github.com/ctb/2019-snakemake-ucdavis).